mdda/mdda.github.io/_posts/AI/2018-06-21-presentation-at-tensorflow.md

 and [the sixteenth MeetUp, aka TensorFlow and Deep Learning: Dialogue and NLP](https://www.meetup.com/TensorFlow-and-Deep-Learning-Singapore/events/251687521/), was again hosted by Google Singapore.

-"The Rise of the Language Model" - Martin Andrews

-This talk will explain a major current trend in Natural Language Processing : the increasing focus on using pre-built 'pure' language models (such as ELMO or the model recently announced by OpenAI), and then fine-tuning the output to suit your application.
-Martin will explain how this works, and you can create better models for your data, leveraging the models created on other, huge datasets by Google / OpenAI / Facebook / etc.
+In addition to Matt Henderson talking about "Machine Learning for Spoken Dialogue Systems", we had Hardeep Arora explaining "Sequence to Sequence Model Advances".
+For my part, I gave a talk on "The Rise of the Language Model", which set out to explain a major current trend in Natural Language Processing : the increasing focus on using pre-built 'pure' language models (such as ELMO or the model recently announced by OpenAI), and then fine-tuning the output to suit specific applications.

 <!--
 Outline: